 What is the hub and spoke (H&S) model?

-The H&S model connects a network of community providers around a central hub that offers a medication assisted treatment (MAT) component to all patients seeking services for opioid use disorder
+The H&S model connects a network of community providers around a central hub that offers a medications for opioid use disorder (MOUD) component to all patients seeking services for opioid use disorder

 How does it work?